22 historically women’s colleges have formal policies that admit at least some trans students:

 Stephens College: “the College will stop admitting and enrolling students who were born female but who now identify as men or who are transitioning from female to male. . . .
 A student whose sex or gender identity transitions after enrollment such that it is no longer consistent with the College’s policies will be allowed to remain at the institution only to complete the current semester.
 Evidence of such transition may include self-identification as a man; change of legal name with the intent of identifying as a man; or physical transition to male associated with hormone therapy or a surgical process.”

-Saint John’s University: “will consider for undergraduate admission those applicants who consistently live and identify as men, regardless of the gender assigned to them at birth. . . .
-This admission policy does not affect students who transition while enrolled at Saint John’s University.
-Once admitted, every student will receive the individualized support that is an essential part of the Saint John’s experience.“
+Saint John’s University: “will consider for undergraduate admission those applicants who were assigned male at birth as well as those who were assigned female or male at birth but now consistently live and identify as male, transgender, gender fluid or nonbinary. . . .
+This admission policy does not affect students who transition while enrolled at the College of Saint Benedict and Saint John’s University.
+Once admitted, every student will receive the individualized support that is an essential part of the Saint Ben’s and Saint John’s experience.”

 Developed by Genny Beemyn.
-Last updated 12/9/21
+Last updated 7/29/24

 Meet the Clearinghouse Coordinator